brianium/driven/README.md

 protected $schema = ":dbtest:";
 ```

 By default, driven assumes PostgreSQL.
 This database supports the `TRUNCATES` operation for removing rows.
 The DbTest takes advantage of this.
-If you use a database that does not support this override the `$truncates` property:
+If you use a database that does not support this, then override the `$truncates` property:

 ```php
 protected $truncates = false;